theanhhoang/AIM/README.md

 The current code is set for the demand of 800vphpl; then, all results will be stored in ```Controller/result/800vph``` folder.
 If you wish to change the demand to a different value, please update accordingly to in the ```controller.py``` and ```generate_arrivals_new.py``` files.

+The  ```Controller/result``` is currently storing our results of our simulations in the cases of 500vphpl and 800vphpl.

 We include an Excel file, which is used to analyse our results.
 The file is located in ```Controller/result``` folder.